 - Blood thinners so help blood flow easier;

 - Diuretics to eliminate excess fluids; and

-These are valid approaches, but there are natural alternatives to these standard drug approaches which should be tried first.
+These are valid approaches, but there are natural remedies for high blood pressure that should be tried first.
 The real solution lies in finding the underlying cause of your high blood pressure.
 We will discuss these causes and some natural solutions below.

 What causes high blood pressure?

 Blood behaves much like any other liquid.
 It is largely water and contains blood cells designed to carry oxygen around the body.
 When your body needs more oxygen, like when you exercise, your blood has to be pumped harder and faster, so it’s normal for your blood pressure to rise when you exercise.
 It should return to normal pressure within a couple of minutes, once you return to rest.